okviz/free-visuals/.github/ISSUE_TEMPLATE/bug-report.md

  - Power BI iOS app
  - Power BI Android app

-**Repro file**
+**REQUIRED: Repro file**
 Include a sample report (PBIX file) that reproduces the issue.
 If you can't publicly share it, send it to support@okviz.com, including a reference to this issue.
-If you can't share it, please recreate the issue in a sample report with dummy data.
+If the report contains private data, please recreate the issue in a sample report with dummy data.
-***IMPORTANT: we are not able to fix issues without a sample report!***
+***IMPORTANT: We don't consider issues without a sample report!***

 **Screenshots**
 If applicable, add screenshots or screencast to help explain your problem.